Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 You and I know that.

-They gave him the Lone Memorial Day weekend during that weekend, all the usual suspects make sure they put out the message that you have to convict and you should convict.
+All the usual suspects made sure they put out the message that you have to convict and you should convict.

-And look, at the end of the day, the defense put out a very, very simplistic narrative, despite the the very complicated legalities of this thing, which was really just this.
+And look, at the end of the day, the defense put out a very, very simplistic narrative, despite the very complicated legalities of this thing, which was really just this.

-Donald Trump laid down with dogs, you got some fleas, and now when he ran for president, he wanted to hide those fleas.
+And now, when he ran for president, he wanted to hide those fleas.

 That's it.